damianhakert/damianhakert.github.io/source/handbook/sales-training/index.md

 “Bottom line – if you want the best overall value, results and experience, then do what I do did – choose GitLab – You’ll always be glad you did.
 Now, do you want to start with the X size order or would the Y size order be better?"

 This technique builds value in the most important part of any sales transaction — you and your belief in your product or service.
 Use it each time you get the price/competition objection and watch your sales and confidence growth.

+### 5 B2B Sales Call Techniques That Get More Meetings <a name="techniques"></a>

+If there’s anything I’ve learned from listening to thousands of sales calls, it’s this: despite all the tools intended to help sales reps engage with prospects -- email, lead and account scoring, content, social media alerts, and many more -- calls are still where relationships are forged or lost forever.

+To put it simply, every other sales activity is leading up to one thing: a phone call.
+Not surprisingly, reps that have the best phone skills are almost always the most successful.
+In my experience, here are the five sales call techniques that the best reps put into practice with every prospect.

+#### 1. Show Maximum Respect

+Many of your calls are no doubt scheduled in advance, but some aren’t.
+Near the beginning of unscheduled calls, ask this one simple question: “Have I caught you at a bad time?”
+You’ll be surprised how few people say yes.
+That’s because by simply asking the question, you’re conveying that you’re a thoughtful and respectful human being.

+#### 2. Justify the Call

+Before even dialing, imagine your prospect asking you, “Why are you calling me?” (with the emphasis on the word "me").
+If you can answer that question eloquently and convincingly, then you’re bound to add value during the call.

+For example, “I’m calling because we’re in the same beekeeping LinkedIn group, and I noticed you asked whether any group members could recommend a good supplier.”
+Or, with a repeat customer, “You’ve ordered four cedar hives from us in the past, so I thought you’d want to know that we released a brilliant new model.”

+#### 3. Verify the Role

+One of the keys to B2B sales is reaching out directly to the person whose job/career/life your product will improve.
+As a sales rep, you’ll do research to ensure that you’re calling the right person.
+But because people change roles all the time, you should verify this up front as well, even if you’ve talked to the person in the past.

+For example, “Just to make sure, you’re still involved in managing beekeeping operations -- do I have that right?”
+You’ll be surprised how often people will respond with something like, “Actually, I changed roles, but I’d be happy to intro you to the person who’s doing it now.”

+#### 4. Personalize

+For best results, use public information to find common ground that helps you to connect as a person.
+For example, “I noticed that we’re both connected to Jack White.
+Great guy, and an incredible guitarist.
+How’d you meet?”

+Alternatively, you can reference prior engagement.
+For example, “I saw that you downloaded our bee relocation cheat sheet, and I wondered if our mobile cedar hives might be a good investment for you.”

+#### 5. Verify Compatibility

+As is often the case in B2B sales, you may have a technology, size, or geography requirement.
+You’re obviously going to research compatibility ahead of the call, but you also need to verify it before you waste anyone’s time.
+For example, “Just so you know, our new hive frames are only compatible with WBC hives.
+Would that be an issue for you?”

+If there’s one common thread in all these tips, it’s that the most successful sales reps put their customers’ needs first.
+Add value, be honest and respectful, and offer information -- not a sales pitch.
+If you can put all of these sales call techniques into use, you’ll be crushing your meeting quota in no time.